ToolJet/ToolJet/README.md

   Build and deploy internal tools.
 </p>

 ToolJet is an **open-source no-code framework** to build and deploy internal tools quickly without much effort from the engineering teams.
-You can connect to your data sources such as databases ( like PostgreSQL, MongoDB, Elasticsearch, etc ), API endpoints ( ToolJet supports importing OpenAPI spec & OAuth2 authorization) and external services ( like Stripe, Slack, Google Sheets, Airtable ) and use our pre-built UI widgets to build internal tools.
+You can connect to your data sources such as databases ( like PostgreSQL, MongoDB, Elasticsearch, etc ), API endpoints ( ToolJet supports importing OpenAPI spec & OAuth2 authorization), and external services ( like Stripe, Slack, Google Sheets, Airtable ) and use our pre-built UI widgets to build internal tools.

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/tooljet/tooljet-ce)
 ![GitHub contributors](https://img.shields.io/github/contributors/tooljet/tooljet)